 - Heat a large skillet to a medium heat.
 Add 4 tablespoons butter.
 Once butter melts, add garlic.
 Saute for 2 minutes.
 Be careful not to burn.

 - While the garlic cooks, season the shrimp on both sides with salt and pepper.
-Add shrimp to the pot.
+Add shrimp to the skillet with the butter and garlic.
 At the same time, add the pasta to the boiling water.
 Cook shrimp until bright pink and curled up, about 3-4 minutes.
 Cook pasta until aldente.

 You want to use delicate egg noodle pappardelle, like this.
 If can also you a variation that's dried more, you will just have to cook it longer.